WESC Foundation’s Student Village accommodation allows our students to experience independence in a supported environment.

 Learning in our Student Village

 The Student Village is just one of our campus-wide learning environments.
-Many of the indecent living skills developed in the houses will contribute to the Life Skills curriculum and help them achieve their individual targets.
+Many of the independent living skills developed in the houses will contribute to the Life Skills curriculum and help them achieve their individual targets.
 These might include: cooking, budgeting, shopping, planning meals, self-help, or money management.